Christianstensgaard/Assignment_TwitterLike/README.md

 ### Databases
 - The databases are connected over using a DatabaseService, connected to the Message server, and can be called by all the connected services.

->[INFO] At this point, there are no rules build in, to handle what types of services that can use the Database Serviecs.
+>[!INFO] At this point, there are no rules build in, to handle what types of services that can use the Database Serviecs.
 In the Production this should maybe be changed
 > to create Rules on the network.